Aughnacloy: 27,000 ducks to be culled over suspected bird flu

 Restrictions to keep flocks separate from wild birds were already in place.

-It is understood that more than 100,000 birds have been culled in Great Britain in the past five weeks after outbreaks of avian influenza at commercial premises and bird rescue centres there.
+It is understood that more than 100,000 birds have been culled in Great Britain in the past five weeks after bird flu outbreaks at commercial premises and bird rescue centres there.

 The Republic of Ireland has reported three outbreaks at commercial premises, all in County Monaghan.